mlflow/mlflow/docs/source/llms/prompt-engineering.rst

    :scale: 25%
    :align: center

-   The prompt engineering playground enables you to try out multiple LLMs, prompt templates, parameter configurations, and example inputs.
-Click the image to expand.

 Step 6: Capture your choice of LLM, prompt template, and parameters as an MLflow Run
 ------------------------------------------------------------------------------------
 Once you're satisfied with your chosen prompt template and parameters, click the **Create Run**